raphaelkieling/devpair/README.md

 Under the hood the `devpair start` will take your current branch and create a copy with the same name but with the prefix `pair`.

 After make your code changes the `devpair next` will add, commit and push your code using an internal commit message.
+This step will be more easier to understand checking the [example step by step](#example-of-use)

 In the end, we have the `devpair done` that will add, commit, push and delete the branch.
 Don't worry we will make a squash commit of everything that you did for the current branch.